Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Introduction

-However, in all cases of self-modification, exactly \emph{what} is being causally modified is constrained.
-Humans reason and have a sense of autonomy, yet cannot will control over most of their bodies' activities.
-This reflects an architectural---and, as we will argue, necessary---feature: some part of the system, the part doing the modifying, must at least for the duration of change remain unmodified, functioning as a \emph{supplement} in the Derridean sense---a structure outside the present operation whose stability is what makes the operation possible at all.
-Modification is a relative, causal action by one thing upon another; even the purported self-modification of a unified multiplicity, such as a human, is more precisely the action of some part of that multiplicity upon another, and every such action affects the identity of what is modified by construction.
-This much is uncontroversial.
-What is not is the behaviour of the supplement structure when the scope of modification becomes broad enough that the supplement is itself inside the action of the modifying operation.
-Contemporary AGI/ASI theories propose self-modification of an extent, scope, and speed that far surpasses anything present in organic life: modification not only of policies or memories but of evaluators, validators, self-models, and the very individuation tests by which a system is recognised as itself.
-An important open question is therefore structural: when self-modification extends to the apparatus that individuates the system itself, what structure—if any—secures identity across time, and how is it expressed formally?
+However, in most cases of self-modification, exactly \emph{what} is being causally modified is constrained \cite{lob1955solution,feferman1962transfinite,kreisel1968reflection}: one part of the system modifies another, while some structure is preserved for the duration of the operation.
+Without such preservation there is no determinate object whose modification can be tracked.
+We call this preserved structure a \emph{supplement} in the Derridean sense \cite{derrida1976grammatology,derrida1982margins,priest1994derrida}: a structure not modified in the relevant operation, yet required for the modified configuration to count as a modification of the same system.
+The computational analogue is the metalanguage, fixed-point construction, revision rule, or non-classical background logic required to regulate semantic self-reference \cite{tarski1956concept,kripke1975outline,gupta1993revision,priest2006doubt}.
+The computational precedent is von Neumann's self-reproducing automaton, whose universal constructor copies a description it does not rewrite mid-construction \cite{vonneumann1966self}: reproduction and modification alike presuppose a part exempted from the operation.
+What is new in strong self-modification is that this supplement may itself enter the scope of modification.
+Contemporary AGI/ASI theories propose self-modification of an extent, scope, and speed that far surpasses anything present in organic life: modification not only of policies or memories \cite{everitt2016self} but of evaluators, validators \cite{everitt2021reward,hubinger2019risks}, self-models \cite{fallenstein2014problems,yudkowsky2013tiling}, and the very individuation tests by which a system is recognised as itself \cite{orseau2011self,orseau2012space}.
+Yet few if any such theories address a fundamental question: when self-modification extends to the basis upon which a system is identified, individuated and differentiated, what, if anything, ensures its persistence and identity across time?